NetsBlox/user-manual/src/guide.md

 With these features, you can see how server-side support would be helpful.
 That is where the Battleship RPC comes in play.
 It will help keep track of the game grids and ships.
 It will also give support in executing the game.
 Because of the nature of this turn-based game, both roles will have similar blocks, the only difference being who the messages are sent to.
 Thus, I recommend creating the blocks for one role and cloning them over (adjusting the sender/receiver) to avoid unnecessary work.

 To start off, we will need 2 "game boards".
-For this implementation, we will be using figure 7.
+For this implementation, we will be using the boards below.

 ![Example Battleship Playing Grids](screenshots/grid.PNG)